tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 `
 ```

 The above code is a component that displays information about Star Wars movies.
-For now, it just displays a header though.
-But it could also display the release date and the crawl text in the intro to the film as we’re specifying those fields in the GraphQL query.
+For now, it just displays a title, but it could also display the release date and the crawl text in the intro to the film.
 But that’s another story in a galaxy far far away ... ⭐

 The first step in this example is to import the `remarkForm` hook from the Gatsby plugin ‘gatsby-tinacms-remark’.
 This is the plugin that _makes TinaCMS work with Markdown files_.

 There’s no need to do any additions to the code inside of the component itself.
-It could be any component, structured in the way you want it.
+It could be any component — functional or class — structured in the way you want it.
 The only thing you have to do with the component itself is to wrap your component with the `remarkForm` HOC when you export it.

 One more thing you have to do before you are good to go is to add the GraphQL fragment `...TinaRemark` in your query.
 This is needed for TinaCMS to recognize your data and create the required editor fields in the TinaCMS sidebar.
 After that, you only have to start up your dev server to show the site and the Tina sidebar.

 Easy enough isn’t it?
 Just three small steps and you’ll have a beautiful sidebar to edit your content on your site. 🤟

-But what if you want to use a Static Query and not a Page Query?
+_But what if you want to use a Static Query and not a Page Query?_

 ### useLocalRemarkForm to the rescue!